 In the case of rodents, average lifespan was increased by about a third using calorie restriction.
 The rodents involved seemed to suffer less from adverse health conditions that would normally be expected from animals at such an age.

-However, while calorie restriction may yield health benefits to certain types of animals, there is no conclusive evidence that these benefits also apply to humans as the CRON diet promises.
+However, while calorie restriction may yield health benefits to certain types of animals, there is no conclusive evidence that these benefits also apply to humans as the CRON diet says.
 Medical research is still being conducted, but it's hard to prove that calorie restriction leads to longer life for humans.

 Trying to prove that calorie restriction results in longer life is problematic for several reasons.
 First, the lifespan of individual people is not uniform, but can vary greatly.
 People would have to spend a lifetime restricting their eating habits for reliable results, which is very difficult in practice.

 The CRON diet can have adverse consequences for someone's health.
 For example, excessive calorie restriction can lead to malnutrition or even starvation if not properly supervised by a health professional.
-People can lose muscle mass or weaken their bones, which can lead to other injuries.
+People can lose muscle mass or weaken their bones, which in turn can lead to other injuries.

 Some people may not like the feeling of being hungry all the time.
 These are some measures that can be used to mitigate these effects, but there is always the possibility that you will often feel hungry if you follow the CRON diet.